ThundeRatz/travesim/README.md

 All units are [SI](https://en.wikipedia.org/wiki/International_System_of_Units), distances are measured in meters, angles in radians, linear velocity in m/s and angular velocity in rad/s

+## 📏 Used models

+The simulation is build upon a generic vss robot (more details [here](./urdf/motor.xacro)), inspired by [VSS SDK model](https://github.com/VSS-SDK/VSS-SDK)

+As support, were created models for the VSS field and ball, both build from [Robocore's rules](https://www.robocore.net/modules.php?name=Forums&file=download&id=1424) for IEEE VSS.

+### © Create your own model

+To create a model for your project, refer to:

+- [Phobos](https://github.com/dfki-ric/phobos) - Generate urdf files from Blender
+- [SW2URDF](http://wiki.ros.org/sw_urdf_exporter) - Generate urdf files from SolidWorks
+- [fusion2urdf](https://github.com/syuntoku14/fusion2urdf) - Generate urdf files from Fusion 360

+To use your custom model, change the value of the ```model``` parameter when launching the simulation

 ## 🔧 Parameters

 ### Roslaunch